flutter/website/src/packages-and-plugins/developing-packages.md

 2. Installing the plugin

-   - Add plugin in project’s `pubspec.yaml` dependencies.
+   - Add the plugin in the project’s `pubspec.yaml` dependencies.
    - Run `flutter pub get`.
-   - In project’s `ios/` directory, run `pod install`.
+   - In the project’s `ios/` directory, run `pod install`.

 The pod should appear in the installation summary.